Zhong-Lab-UCSD/HiFislides/README.md

 ## 6. Integrate spatial coordinates and gene information for each HiFi read pairs.
-Results from Step 3 and 5 would be intergrated to provide gene annotation of each spatially resolved HIFISLIDE read pair.
+Results from Step 3 and 5 would be intergrated to provide gene annotation for each spatially resolved HIFISLIDE read pair.
 The output of this step would be
 column 1 - Tile ID
 column 2 - X-coord
 column 3 - Y-coord